 Despite that, the presence of an argument cannot be always known with certainty; often the purpose of the passage can only be contextually surmised.
 Establishing the intention of a speaker or writer is sometimes the only determining factor of whether or not an argument is present.

-charitable, and insofar as possible, an impartial conventional interpretation of the context, content, and purpose of the passage should be sought.
+A charitable, and insofar as possible, an impartial conventional interpretation of the context, content, and purpose of the passage should be sought.

-2. What if indicators are not present in a passage?
-The identification of arguments without argument indicators present is achieved by recognizing from the meanings of the sentences themselves when evidence or reasons are being provided in support of a concluding statement.
+What if indicators are not present in a passage?
+The identification of arguments without argument indicators

-“[1] The types of sentences you use are quite varied.
+For example, evaluate this passage:“[1] The types of sentences you use are quite varied.
 [2] I've noticed that your recent essays are quite sophisticated.
 [3] You have been learning much more about sentence structure.”

 Note that if we ask upon reading this passage, “What is being proved?,” then the answer in statement [3] suggests itself as resulting naturally from the first two sentences.